kyverno/kyverno-envoy-plugin/website/docs/quick-start/local-install.md

 ## Run with Docker

-Chainsaw is also available as a Docker image which you can pull and run:
+The Kyverno Authz Server is also available as a Docker image which you can pull and run:

 ```bash
 docker pull ghcr.io/kyverno/kyverno-envoy-plugin:<version>